kowainik/relude/README.md

 ```

 > **NOTE:** if you use [`summoner`](https://github.com/kowainik/summoner) to
-> generate a Haskell project, this tool can automatically create the `mixins`
+> generate a Haskell project, the tool automatically creates the `mixins`
-> field when you specify the custom prelude.
+> field when you specify a custom prelude.

 If you want to bring a non-default module of `relude`, e.g. `Relude.Extra.Enum`
 or `Relude.Unsafe`, you need to list it under the `mixins` field as well,